Transitime/core/transitime/README.md

 generateDatabaseSchema.jar -- Main class: org.transitime.applications.SchemaGenerator
 =================================
 <br/>
 The jar generateDatabaseSchema.jar can be used to re-generate the SQL required to create the database structures required to run transiTime.
 It generates three files in the specified directory.
-One for each supported database type.
+A file is generated for each supported database type.
 (Postgres, Oracle, Mysql).
 The script generated will drop tables that already exist.
 <br/>
 <i>